 Kathy has been practicing HEALING TOUCH since 1994.
 She did her Master’s Thesis on the Lived Experience of Receiving Healing Touch During Chemotherapy for Women with Breast Cancer and has been interested in Biofield Research ever since.
 She has been the Co-Chair of the Research Advisory Council for HEALING TOUCH PROGRAM since its inception in 2008.
 A popular speaker, Kathy is passionate about making research methods and results easy to understand for all HEALING TOUCH practitioners.
 She is the author of the research section of the Level 1 Notebook and has been published in Hover-Kramer’s Healing Touch Guidebook and in "Research Corner", a periodic offering in Energy Magazine.
 She is a professor of nursing in Southern Ontario, Canada and is known for her very large level 1 classes of 30-40 students.
-A late bloomer, she is the mom of two adopted children Alexis and Austin.
-When she is not working, she is championing the rights of children and families with fetal alcohol spectrum disorder (FASD), having fun with her kids skiing, camping, dancing or reading anything without references!
-Oh yes and sleeping.
+She lives with her wonderful husband Paul and two teens Alexis and Austin.
+When she is not working, she is championing the rights of children and families with fetal alcohol spectrum disorder (FASD), having fun with her family boating, skiing, camping, dancing or reading anything without references!

 Ann Taylor RN, PhD, CNS, HTCP/I